 - Video Settings

 Here you just have to click on your Shader and click “Done”.
-Your game may lag for a moment or go into a loading screen while the Shader is applied.
+Your game may lag for a moment or go into a loading screen while the Shader is being applied.

 With so many shaders existing online it is hard to pick a single one.
 Like we mentioned before, some shaders can really negatively impact your computer performance if your computer isn’t able to handle them.